-Certificate of Registration, Certificate of Insurance and any other required documents, along with a copy of the GH's Incident Investigation form shall be carried in all GH's commercial vehicles.
+Certificate of Registration, Certificate of Insurance and any other required documents, along with a copy of the Division Incident Investigation form shall be carried in all Division commercial vehicles.

 Care should be taken to avoid wildlife.

 5.4.1 Training Requirements